 Dealing with Teenage Peer Pressure

-We’ve all seen those public service announcements that depict a teenager trying to convince another teenager to do something against their moral fiber.
-For the most part, there’s some name calling and daring and a simple look of disgust when the “good” teen won’t fall for it.
-Occasionally, peer pressure comes in this obvious and recognizable form.
-However more often than not peer pressure is actually so well disguised that teenagers don’t really even see it as peer pressure.
-In fact, it’s so well disguised that those exerting the pressure don’t realize they are a culprit of peer pressure.
+We’ve all seen those public service announcements where one teenager tries to convince another to do something against their moral fiber.
+Typically, there’s some name-calling, a daring challenge, and a look of disgust when the “good” teen refuses to fall for it.
+Peer pressure often appears in this obvious and recognizable form.
+However, more often than not, peer pressure is so well disguised that teenagers don’t even recognize it as such.
+In fact, it’s so cleverly masked that those exerting the pressure may not even realize they’re doing it.

-Peer pressure is most often a factor of who your child chooses to hang out with.
-They think well of their friends, otherwise they wouldn’t be friends to begin with.
-Peer pressure is disguised behind a myriad of other behaviors that seem like good behaviors.
-Your son’s best friend taught him how to achieve a stronger lay up or your daughter’s new friend helped her pull her algebra grade out of the gutter.
+Peer pressure usually stems from the people your child chooses to associate with.
+They value their friends, or they wouldn’t be friends in the first place.
+Peer pressure is often hidden behind behaviors that seem like good deeds.
+For example, your son’s best friend might teach him how to achieve a stronger lay-up, or your daughter’s new friend could help her improve her algebra grade.
 These are good kids.

-And they are good kids.
-You’ve met them, had them around at dinner time and the have earned your stamp of approval.
-In fact, your stamp of approval is a factor in this hidden peer pressure.
-You think these are good friends for your child, so they must be.
+And they really are good kids.
+You’ve met them, had them over for dinner, and they’ve earned your stamp of approval.
+In fact, your approval plays a role in this hidden peer pressure.
+Because you believe these are good friends for your child, you assume they must be.

-And therein lies the basis of peer pressure.
-It is easy for a teenager to overlook one negative behavior in the face of so many positive behaviors and justify the behavior to themselves.
-Knowing that he trains so hard or understanding how much pressure she’s been under makes it possible for an adolescent to excuse the behavior, especially if it doesn’t happen often.
+And therein lies the essence of peer pressure.
+It’s easy for a teenager to overlook one negative behavior when surrounded by so many positive ones, justifying it to themselves.
+Knowing that their friend trains hard or understanding how much pressure they’ve been under can make it easier for an adolescent to excuse the behavior—especially if it doesn’t happen often.

-At the first exposure to the negative behavior, it is just as easy for the offending teen to justify the action to dissuade any initial discomfort.
-Using excuses like they only do it every now and then or it’s just for now because they need the stress relief leaves the impression that they are under control of their negative behavior and they aren’t running any of the taught risks.
+At the first exposure to a negative behavior, it’s just as easy for the offending teen to justify their actions in order to dismiss any discomfort.
+They may use excuses like, “I only do it once in a while” or “It’s just a temporary relief because of stress.”
+This gives the impression that they have control over their behavior and that it won’t lead to negative consequences.

-This is why it’s important to continuously talk to teenagers about the dangers of all those things that can get them into trouble.
-Whether the negative behavior is smoking, drugs, drinking, sexual promiscuity, huffing, body mutilation, or behaviors that can harm other people, chronically discussing the dangerous effects of these behaviors and checking in with them about their friends gives them an opportunity to clue you in to the potential hazards they are flirting with.
+This is why it’s so important to continue talking to teenagers about the dangers of behaviors that could get them into trouble.
+Whether it’s smoking, drugs, drinking, sexual promiscuity, huffing, body mutilation, or actions that can harm others, regular discussions about the dangers of these behaviors—and checking in on their friendships—gives your child a chance to open up about any potential risks they’re facing.

-Adolescents are not exactly the most forthcoming individuals.
-No matter how many times we let them know we are here to listen to their concerns, very few actually seek out parental advice when it comes to peer pressure they can’t recognize as such.
-While they may be uncomfortable with the behavior, they are not witnessing anything that is out of control or presenting a danger, so why would they want to blow a good friendship and rat out their buddy over an abstract potential?
-Asking questions and really listening to the answers is a parent’s best defense.
+Adolescents are not always forthcoming.
+Even though we reassure them that we are here to listen, few will seek out parental advice when they’re dealing with peer pressure they don’t even recognize as such.
+While they might feel uncomfortable with certain behaviors, they don’t see anything that seems out of control or dangerous.
+So, why would they want to risk a good friendship by reporting their friend’s actions over something abstract and potential?
+Asking the right questions and really listening to their answers is one of a parent’s best defenses.

-Now there’s a problem.
-All of the objections have been removed and your teenager is out there doing something that is potentially dangerous and you aren’t going to suspect anything because there’s someone to guide them through the process of not getting caught.
-By the time you notice any behavioral changes they will be well involved in their activity and resisting it in the future will become harder.
+Now, there’s a problem.
+All objections have been removed, and your teenager is engaging in something potentially dangerous.
+You won’t suspect anything because there’s someone guiding them through the process of not getting caught.
+By the time you notice any behavioral changes, they’ll likely be deep into the activity, making it harder to intervene.

-The harm will come later, and unfortunately it’s typically not something that kids get over easily.
-Someone will crash their car in a drunken stupor or smack their girlfriend around while they’re high.
+Unfortunately, the harm often comes later, and it’s not something that kids easily get over.
+Someone could crash their car in a drunken stupor or hurt someone while under the influence of drugs.

-How do we as parents prevent this?
-There is no one answer fits all prototype, but there is a great benefit in teaching children to recognize this type of silent and even innocent peer pressure.
-Teaching them that while the consequences may be hidden in a future act, they are still out there is one of the few steps we can take in protecting them from their own naiveté.
+So, how do we as parents prevent this?
+There’s no one-size-fits-all answer, but a crucial step is teaching children to recognize this subtle form of peer pressure.
+We must help them understand that while the consequences may be hidden in future actions, they are still real and impactful.
+This is one of the few ways we can protect them from their own naiveté.

 Our children are naïve.
-We can not afford to be naïve ourselves.
-We trust our children, and that’s a good thing.
-We can’t expect that they will never do something wrong or something out of character just because they are good kids and they come from good homes.
-Everyone is tempted from time to time and it is our job to know what kinds of temptations are being laid in front of them.
+We can’t afford to be naïve ourselves.
+We trust our kids, and that’s a good thing.
+But we can’t expect that they will never make a mistake or act out of character just because they’re good kids from good homes.
+Everyone faces temptations at some point, and as parents, it’s our responsibility to understand the temptations being placed in front of them.

 Share: